lapismyt/moridavia-constitution/english.md

    - Proposed amendments require a two-thirds majority vote to pass.

 2. **Periodic Review**
-   - The Constitution shall be reviewed every five years to ensure it remains relevant and effective.
+   - The Constitution shall be reviewed every year to ensure it remains relevant and effective.

 ---